 Android Device with Advanced Security

-nmap -sS -sU -p T:443,10080,U:5060 --script "default or safe" --version-all -T4 --badsum 192.168.1.112
+nmap -sS -sU -p T:443,10080,U:5060 --script "default or safe" --version-all -T4 --badsum 192.168.1.112- -sS: Stealth scan to avoid simple security measures.

 - -sU: UDP scan, useful for SIP services or other UDP-based applications commonly used by Android devices.